*first appeared on Wattpad

 Mateus exited the train station, guessing that if he were tasked to set up a dead drop in that area, in other words, semi-hide a wireless access data storage device in a public space, where would he place it?

 After snooping around like a vagrant, he found an ideal location, an electromagnetically dark underpass between the Metrostop’s entrance and a small plaza, shadowed by an ancient leafless jacaranda.
 Mateus saw no visible evidence of any concealed device.
 A green flashing icon from his mindjector indicated a weak, directional but definite signal.

 Probably under the pavement.

 The dead drop drives, once embedded remain dormant and can remain that way indefinitely until another device with magnetic-field power entered within its short range.
 Most devices have this facility, so anyone can stand in that spot and look unassuming whilst engaging in a data swap.

 Mateus first checked for malicious files.
 Then he perused the multifarious data on offer.
 A quick search and Mateus found his treasure.
 He uploaded the current ICO48EM version of the internet and then walked across to the barren plaza, sat on a bench, and with the cool night air against the back of his neck, perused through all the data packets he had pillaged, going through the metadata in sequential order.

 He turned the brightness back up, blotting out the physical world, his augmented reality becoming a purely virtual one.

 Dead drops were like abandoned storage lockers.
-He felt no different to a junk recycler who had found a rare collectable coin, or a hundred-year-old chocolate bar.
+He felt no different to a junk recycler who had found a rare collectible coin, or a hundred-year-old chocolate bar.
 Or a rare sword.
-Or lost laserdisc.
+Or a lost laserdisc.